Eyescale/Consensus/Release/Version-1.1/README.txt

 Updates
 	2020/11/20
-		introduced on ~. meaning no event during last frame . needed to detect deadlock and exit schema threads introduced regex identifiers
+		introduced on ~. meaning no event during last frame . needed for detecting deadlock and exiting schema threads introduced regex identifiers
 		. needed to allow in *event:/[ \t]/ or /[A-Za-z0-9_]/ . added ./Test/CN.rx